digitalnatives/assessment/flutter-users/README.md

 ### 1. exercise

-Create the application’s first route, where the users are listed.
+Create the application’s first screen, where the users are listed.
 The list should contain each user’s `first_name`, `last_name` and `created_at` attributes.
-The list should be able to show the users by **infinite scrolling** (the backend doesn’t support paginating at all), display 10 users on each load.
+The backend doesn’t support paginating at all, list should be showing all the users as efficiently as possible.

 ### 2. exercise